 The old heart of Cadiz is a colourful maze of narrow canyon-like streets, peppered with little shops, cafés and restaurants.
 They have names such as Trinidad, San Francisco, Sacramento, Paraguay, and of course Cristobal Colon (Columbus), who began two voyages here.
 You can still see ancient metal casings, which once protected buildings at junctions from heavy carts.
 The sun floods 11 leafy squares, plazas, of varying size, each with a fact-filled interpretation board and suggested walks.
 At weekends the streets and squares buzz and bustle late into the night, full with families and raucous parakeets.

 Remember those human-shaped coffins that contain the frozen spacemen in the movie 2001?
 There is a pair of rare Phoenician sarcophagi, on proud display in Cádiz Museum, that look just like them.
 The first, of a man, was found in 1887, on the site of the Cadiz shipyard.
 They unearthed the second, of a woman, as recently as 1980.
-Only ten such sarcophagi have been unearthed to date.
-Complementing them are recent paintings by two contemporary Spanish artists, showing the couple as they might have have been in life, and Phoenician artefacts.
-This cool, light building is worth another visit (it’s free), for the small but seriously good display of paintings, which includes an early Rubens and some high-class works by Spanish artists Murillo and Zurbarán (called the Spanish Caravaggio for his use of chiaroscuro).
+Only ten such sarcophagi have been found to date.
+Complementing them are recent paintings by two contemporary Spanish artists, showing the couple as they might have have been in life.
+This cool, light building is worth another visit (it’s free, but only for EU citizens), for the small but seriously good display of paintings, which includes an early Rubens and some high-class works by Spanish artists Murillo and Zurbarán (called the Spanish Caravaggio for his use of chiaroscuro).

 King of Spain's beard